Ka Ying Rising’s Conghua mission is a statement, not a betting fix

 The G2 Jockey Club Sprint – a 1200m race that serves as the primary lead-up to December’s G1 Hong Kong Sprint – is targeted for Conghua’s second meeting of the season on November 21.

-“I am positive and optimistic – the owner is very keen, we still have to have some discussions with the sponsor but my understanding is that the international pattern committee would be supportive – I think it is only a change of track, which has been supported multiple times, so I am pretty optimistic – and it would be sensational,” Engelbrecht-Bresges told Idol Horse.
+“I am positive and optimistic – the owner is very keen, we still have to have some discussions with the sponsor but my understanding is that the international pattern committee would be supportive – I think it is only a change of track, which has been supported multiple times, so I am pretty optimistic – and it would be sensational,” Engelbrecht-Bresges said.

 Ka Ying Rising arrived at the Jockey Club’s Conghua training complex on May 1 for a break after completing a perfect season in Hong Kong, capped by a track record-breaking 20th consecutive victory in the G1 Chairman’s Sprint Prize on April 26.
 He is the world’s top-ranked racehorse so far in 2026 on the Longines World’s Best Racehorse Rankings.